cmauban/GWG-mobile-web-specialist/_notes/responsive.md

 ### File Formats
-* order of the kind of images you should use:
+* Kind of images you should use:
-   1. vector .SVG (logos, small size, sharp images)
+   1. vector .SVG (logos, small size, sharp images, can scale better than .gif)
    2. vector .PNG (use to preserve fine detail with highest resolution. great for logos and text images. use .png over gif bc of licensing issues)
       * PNG-8: not many colors need to be used
       * PNG-24: many colors need to be used
-   3. GIFS (use for images with simple illustrations and blocks of color like logos and icons. not photographs.)
+   3. GIFS (raster. use for images with simple illustrations and blocks of color like logos and icons. not photographs.)
    4. raster .JPEG (for photos or screenshots)
    * browser can reformat vector images at different sizes.
+* Inline or External file?
+   * external file - use if images are going to be reused so browser can cache it
+   * inline - reduces number of requests and only used once.

 ### Image scenarios:
 * star icon to be reused and scaled on mobile devices